laravel-liberu/documentation/docs/frontend/tables.md

 - if using preview option in you table template, a preview slot will also be available.
     The name of the slot is `'preview'`

-### EnsoTable
+### LiberuTable

-Is designed to be used within the Enso ecosystem, requiring minimal configuration from the dev.
+Is designed to be used within the Liberu ecosystem, requiring minimal configuration from the dev.

 Example: